hellogreg/diceland/README.md

 # diceland

-Diceland is a bare bones strategy game that I wrote several years ago.
+Diceland is a bare bones strategy game that I wrote several years ago, just to learn how to use the <canvas> element.

 Play it here: [hellogreg.github.io/diceland](http://hellogreg.github.io/diceland)